 8 Of 274 state exit polls from 1988-2008, 135 exceeded the margin of error (14 expected).
 How many moved in favor of the GOP?

 a) 85, b) 105, c) 131

 10 In 2008 Obama won 58% of the state exit poll aggregate.
-Assuming it was his True Vote, how many True Electoral Votes did he have?
+Given it was his True Vote, he had how many Electoral Votes?

 a) 365, b) 395, c) 420